brandur/deathguild/README.md

 The site is deployed according to the [AWS Instrinsic Static Site][intrinsic] with AWS CloudFlare and S3 and deployed automatically from Travis.
 Music metadata is retrieved from Spotify's API.
-State is maintained inside of a Postgres database on Heroku.
-Connection strings are in `.travis.yml` and encrypted with `travis encrypt DATABASE_URL=...`.
+State is maintained inside of an ephemeral Travis Postgres that's loaded from an S3 dump when a build starts and dumped when it finishes.
 An AWS Lambda function rebuilds `master` periodically.

 * Public URL: https://deathguild.brandur.org
 * CloudFront distribution ID: `ENEEJ6NCB4DP`